pipilu89/bootstrap-template/pages/hainan-guide/wenchang-roadtrip.md

 ## Road Trip around North of Wenchang.

+> 2020 Update: A lot of new roads have been build in this area, so getting around is much easier.

 Date: 2010.

 North East Coast of Hainan.
 Closest village - Shanya, closest town -  Jinshan